LoginRadius/engineering-portal/content/blog/how-to-make-telegram-bot/index.md

 ```

-> Save the program and execute the program to check the working of the telegram bot on telegram.
+> Save the program and execute the it to check the working of the telegram bot on telegram.

 You can get the source code to make the Telegram bot from this Github Repository.
 [Bot :robot:](https://github.com/rjn01/TelegramBot) or
-You can also make some changes to the code to make bot do cool stuffs such as Getting News, Articles or Movies recommendations.
+You can also make some changes to the code to make the bot do cool stuff such as Getting News, Articles or Movies recommendations.
 You can check this [github repository](https://github.com/rjn01/Wiki-Bot) for making changes to the program.